beyarkay/masters-thesis/src/06_conclusion.md

 datasets, and performance on them is not representative of real-world performance.

-This thesis has shown that real-time gesture recognition is a viable option for keyboard emulation.
+Despite the practical and technical hurdles, this thesis has shown that real-time gesture recognition is a viable option for keyboard emulation.
 A machine learning model has been trained on a sufficiently large vocabulary of gesture classes to enable one gesture for every key on a standard English QWERTY keyboard.
 These gesture classes can be distinguished from the regular non-gesture movement of the hand reliably enough that keystrokes are not sent when the user does not intend them to be sent.

 # Future Work \label{sec:06-future-work}

 There are several avenues of further research which are promising.
 Several emerging technologies have not yet (in the author's opinion) been fully explored with regards to their potential for gesture recognition.
-WiFi-based systems (see Section \ref{sec:03-vision-and-wifi-based-gesture-recognition} and
+The privacy and security concerns of WiFi-based systems (see Section
+\ref{sec:03-vision-and-wifi-based-gesture-recognition} and
-\citealt{maWiFiSensingChannel2020}) have been explored with regards to security, but could result in very good results when applied to gesture detection.
-This is particularly interesting when one considers that the user need not interact with any device explicitly.
+\citealt{maWiFiSensingChannel2020}) are significant, but if resolved the technology has many promising applications related to gesture detection.
+This is particularly interesting when one considers that the user in a WiFi-enabled gesture recognition environment need not interact with any device explicitly.
 It could appear to "just work".
-However, the privacy implications of this are very concerning\footnote{
-\citealt{aliKeystrokeRecognitionUsing2015, aliRecognizingKeystrokesUsing2017,
-liWhenCSIMeets2016}} and also require more thought about how to provide a good experience to the user while indicating to the user that their movements are being watched and recorded.
+However, the privacy implications of this are very concerning\footnote{ \citealt{aliKeystrokeRecognitionUsing2015, aliRecognizingKeystrokesUsing2017, liWhenCSIMeets2016}} and also require more thought about how to provide a good experience to the user while indicating to the user that their movements are being watched and recorded.
 Very few people are aware of the capabilities of WiFi-based gesture detection, making this avenue rife for attack from a malicious agent.

 Surface Electromyography (EMG, discussed in Section
 \ref{sec:03-technologies-used}) is also very promising (see